-- All MSAs carry first aid bags with them during lunchtime activities. - Each class has their own first aid kit, to support basic first aid (plasters, wipes and gloves. - Health Care plans are in place for pupils with specific medical needs (Epi-pen procedures, reaction procedures. diabetic protocol etc) - Close liaison with School Health team - Each classroom has a medical list displayed on their inside cupboard door for easy reference for staff working there. - Epi-pen/JECT training is delivered annually. - Diabetic training delivered as needed for all staff involved with children diagnosed with diabetes.
+- All MSAs carry first aid bags with them during lunchtime activities. - Each class has their own first aid kit, to support basic first aid (plasters, wipes and gloves) - Health Care plans are in place for pupils with specific medical needs (Epi-pen procedures, reaction procedures, diabetic protocol etc) - Close liaison with School Health team - Each classroom has a medical list displayed on their inside cupboard door for easy reference for staff working there. - Epi-pen/JECT training is delivered annually. - Diabetic training delivered as needed for all staff involved with children diagnosed with diabetes.

-There are many opportunities for learning to take place outdoors and offsite e.g. school trips, sporting events, joint events with other local schools.
-Themed weeks, a range of workshops and visiting theatre groups, sports people, musicians and artists are examples of ways in which the curriculum is enriched.
+There are many opportunities for learning to take place on site, outdoors and offsite to provide enriching educational opportunities for all.
+Some examples are:

+- ✓ school trips e.g (museums, residential trips and theme parks)

+- ✓ sporting events

+- ✓ joint events with other local schools

+- ✓ themed weeks

+- ✓ a range of workshops

+- ✓ visiting theatre groups,

+- ✓ Visits from sports people, religious leaders, musicians, artist and authors etc)

-The DSPL (Delivery of Specialist Provision Locally) triage team provide advice and additional support for families of children with additional needs.
+The DSPL (Delivery of Specialist Provision Locally) triage team provide advice and additional support for families of children with additional needs - DSPL9 - and three 'Designated Safeguarding People' to support this role - Mrs Lynda Marriot, Miss Zahidah Dowell Mrs Sarah Kenny